flechtenberg/IRenE_webapp/readme.md

 ## 🛠️ Roadmap

 The following are key priorities and upcoming enhancements for IRenE Webapp:

-- **⚙️ Error Handling**: Implement robust error-handling mechanisms for better stability and user experience, ensuring graceful recovery from API errors and invalid inputs.
-- **🔍 Testing**: Develop comprehensive unit and integration tests to ensure reliability, maintainability, and prevent regressions.
-- **📚 Documentation**: Provide detailed user guides and developer documentation to assist both users and contributors.
 - **☁️ Deployment to Heroku**: Prepare and deploy the application on Heroku, allowing users to access IRenE directly from their browsers without the need for local installation.
 ## 📖 Documentation
 API documentation can be found [here](https://flechtenberg.github.io/IRenE_webapp/).